Frequently Asked Questions (F.A.Q.s)

 A competency can be briefly described as: "the specification of a knowledge and skill and the application of that knowledge and skill, to the standard required".

-In the CBT&A-based logbook system used in the NT, there are 22 competencies and 2 assessments.
-Each competency must be taught and assessed to the required standard as defined by the NT Registrar of Motor Vehicles (licensing authority).
+In the CBT&A-based logbook system used in the NT, there are 23 competencies - each must be taught and assessed by the instructor to the required standard as defined by the NT Registrar of Motor Vehicles (licensing authority).

-When competencies are assessed and deemed competent they are signed off by the authorised driving instructor in the student's log book.
+As each competency is assessed and deemed competent it is signed off by the authorised driving instructor in the student's log book.

 1. Vehicle Controls.